Four Of The Best Horror Movies From 2016 Are Now On Amazon Prime

 The Witch

 Those who love jump-scares in their horror movies should look elsewhere.
-But the absence of cheap thrills aside, this film is very unnerving, thought-provoking, and wrought; it is sure to linger with the viewer long after the credits roll.
+But the absence of cheap thrills aside, this film is very unnerving, thought-provoking, and wrought.
+It is sure to linger with the viewer long after the credits roll.

 OTHER HORROR MOVIE ARTICLES FROM THE INQUISITR